-- France, in which we had 489 branches as of December 31, 2021.
+- France, in which we had 489 branches as of December 31, 2022.
 In France, we provide both generalist equipment for construction, industrial use, landscaping, local authorities and the service sector, as well as specialist equipment such as aerial work platforms, generators, portable accommodation and heavy equipment for civil engineering.
-We generated 42% of our pro forma revenue for the year ended December 31, 2021 from France. - Nordic countries, which consist of Denmark, Norway, Sweden and Finland.
-As of December 31, 2021, our network in the Nordic countries comprised 215 branches.
+We generated 41% of our pro forma revenue for the year ended December 31, 2022 from France. - Nordic countries, which consist of Denmark, Norway, Sweden and Finland.
+As of December 31, 2022, our network in the Nordic countries comprised 216 branches.
 We provide both generalist and specialist equipment in the Nordic countries primarily through our Ramirent and Loxam Access brands.
-We generated 31% of our pro forma revenue for the year ended December 31, 2021 from the Nordic countries. - Rest of the world, which includes all other international countries where we provide generalist and specialist equipment, mainly the United Kingdom, Spain, Italy, the Benelux, Germany as well as the Baltic States, the Middle East, Brazil, Colombia and Morocco.
-As of December 31, 2021, we had a network of 362 branches in these countries and our business in these countries generated 28% of our pro forma revenue for the year ended December 31, 2021.
+We generated 30% of our pro forma revenue for the year ended December 31, 2022 from the Nordic countries. - Rest of the world, which includes all other international countries where we provide generalist and specialist equipment: the United Kingdom, Spain, Italy, the Benelux, Germany, Poland, Slovakia, Czech Republic as well as the Baltic States, the Middle East, Brazil, Colombia and Morocco.
+As of December 31, 2022, we had a network of 386 branches in these countries and our business in these countries generated 29% of our pro forma revenue for the year ended December 31, 2022.

-We rent approximately 2,000 different types of equipment and tools in our fleet (excluding accessories), which consisted of approximately 650,000 pieces (excluding accessories) with a gross book value of €4.6 billion as of December 31, 2021.
+We rent approximately 2,000 different types of equipment and tools in our fleet (excluding accessories), which consisted of approximately 600,000 pieces (excluding accessories) with a gross book value of €5.1 billion as of December 31, 2022.
 Our generalist offering is focused on equipment principally used in construction and civil engineering projects.
 These projects encompass a wide range of activities, including new buildings in the residential, industrial, commercial and governmental sectors, renovation, utilities, roadwork and infrastructure.
 Our specialist equipment offerings serve specific client needs in terms of performance (such as power or reach) or quantity of equipment and can include aerial work platforms, generators, portable accommodation and heavy equipment for civil engineering.

 We also provide services such as transportation, refueling, damage waiver and retail consumable products to complement and support our rental business.
-Over the course of the year ended December 31, 2021, we provided these services through our various brands such as Loxam Rental, Ramirent, Loxam Hune and Nationwide Platforms.
-As of December 31, 2021, we had 1,029 European branches, more than any other rental network in Europe.
+Over the course of the year ended December 31, 2022, we provided these services through our various brands such as Loxam Rental, Ramirent, Loxam Hune and Nationwide Platforms.
+As of December 31, 2022, we had 1,053 European branches, more than any other rental network in Europe.